SkynetLabs/skynet-webportal/setup-scripts/README.md

    - `SIA_API_AUTHORIZATION` is token you just generated in the previous point
    - `CLOUDFLARE_AUTH_TOKEN` if using cloudflare as dns loadbalancer (just for siasky.net)
 1. only for siasky.net domain instances: edit `/home/user/skynet-webportal/docker/caddy/Caddyfile`, uncomment `import siasky.net` and comment out `import custom.domain`
-1. `sudo docker-compose restart` to restart the services so they pick up new configuration
+1. `sudo docker-compose up -d` to restart the services so they pick up new configuration

 ### Useful Commands